 In today's blog, our team of ethical hackers answers all of these FAQs... and so much more.

 What is Penetration Testing?

-Let’s start by differentiating an actual “Penetration Test” from some commonly confused alternatives: Vulnerability Scans, Compliance Audits, or Security Assessments.
-These services identify vulnerabilities in your systems, often with the help of automated tools, but do not actually take into consideration the actual significance of these findings and how they may lead to a compromise.
+Let’s start by differentiating an actual “penetration test” from some commonly confused alternatives: vulnerability scans, compliance audits, or security assessments.
+These services identify vulnerabilities in your systems, often with the help of automated tools, but do not consider the actual significance of these findings and how they may lead to a compromise.

 Because there is a human factor involved, penetration testing offers a more realistic “real-world” simulation of an attempted attack.

 Automated tools check for vulnerabilities in individual systems, but an ethical hacker can chain vulnerabilities from multiple systems in order to compromise your overall security.